soyongkim/mQUIC/README.md

 - https://chromium.googlesource.com/chromium/src/+/main/docs/linux/build_instructions.md

-If you have completed the "Get the Code" step, depot_tools will be installed and the Chromium code will be downloaded.
+If you have completed the "Run the hooks" step, depot_tools will be installed and the Chromium code will be downloaded.
 However, since the Chromium code is continually being modified, building the mQUIC implementation using the latest Chromium code may fail.
 Therefore, to return to the Chromium version used for mQUIC implementation, revert the code to the following commit point.

 ```bash
 $ git checkout c91b87056